-We have the capacity to reach to a competitive bidding stage in near future, not to forget our football energy is much stronger than what it is portrayed by market, and we can’t entirely blame it to the market itself for this situation, but the blame must be taken by ourselves who are responsible to manage and administer the beautiful game in India.
+We have the capacity to reach a competitive bidding stage in the near future, not to forget our football energy is much stronger than what it is portrayed by the market, We can’t entirely blame the market itself for this situation, but the blame must be taken by ourselves who are responsible to manage and administer the beautiful game in India.